Oneida County assistance programs.

 Individuals and families that live in Herkimer and Oneida counties who are facing an eviction because of the poor economy or some other financial emergency now may be able to receive help from a partnership of six charities and agencies that are partnering with the Mohawk Valley Community Action Agency.

-The United States Department of Housing and Urban Development (HUD) provided over $1 million in federal government stimulus funds to the agency to fund the new Homelessness Prevention and Rapid Re-housing Program.
-It is anticipated that almost 2,000 families will be assisted.
+The United States Department of Housing and Urban Development (HUD) is often provided with federal government funds to the agency to fund the Homelessness Prevention and Rapid Re-housing Program.
+Hundreds of families in the Oneida County New York region often get help each year.

 The rent and housing assistance program is open to households who live in the two counties.
 The money will be granted to people who have been recently laid off or who have had their income cut.
 The grants and funds can be used to help pay for security deposits, moving and storage expenses, utility bills, legal assistance with eviction actions, credit repair, eviction prevention services, and even heating bills.